Why Adam likes to ask listing agents/sellers about video/pictures prior to showings

-Video and pictures taken by me & buyers are both useful at times as I help buyers in various capacities, as I list here.
-Put simply, even when Matterport photography is employed no listing will ever have pictures covering every surface, whether you're looking under a sink, in a crawl space, in an attic, at a label to see the model number and other information (my most common picture in showings), whether there is some sort of change since the original photos, video a dripping pipe to send to a listing agent that likely doesn't know about it, look at an area not possible to view with your eye directly due to a difficult space (i.e. window above eye level on a locked shed w/ no key present), etc. In addition, I often work with buyers on sight-unseen purchases & sometimes represent buyers who waive a home inspection where time is of the essence in a brief showing.
+Put simply, even when Matterport photography is employed no listing will ever have pictures covering every surface, whether you're looking under a sink, in a crawl space, in an attic, at a label to see the model number and other information (my most common picture in showings), whether there is some sort of change since the original photos, video a dripping pipe to send to a listing agent that likely doesn't know about it, look at an area not possible to view with your eye directly due to a difficult space (i.e. window above eye level on a locked shed w/ no key present), etc. In addition, I often work with buyers on sight-unseen purchases & sometimes represent buyers who waive a home inspection where time is of the essence in a relatively brief showing.

 For a more detailed explanation, see below:

-Most often neither I or buyers will want to take any pictures of a property except if taking a picture of a label of an HVAC, water heater, or AC unit where the year built or efficiency is unclear &/or the buyer wants to make a quick note of it.
+Most often neither I or buyers will want to take any pictures of a property except if taking a picture of a label of an HVAC, water heater, or AC unit where the year built or efficiency is unclear &/or the buyer wants to make a quick note of it to save time vs pulling the year and other details in showing.

 (pic above taken from my own home)